Top Content Analysis Tools

 - Grants a chance for a deep dive in site’s data

-- Google updates Google Analytics regularly
+- Google updates the tool regularly

 - Learning about Google Analytics features can be overwhelming, its learning curve is steep